dominicgaliano/taos-menu-planner-website/README.md

 ## Dev Blog

+### December, 8, 2022

+Today I created a rough sketch of the UI that I plan to implement for this project.
+The design is meant to be simplistic and easy to use.
+My goal is for the main functionality to be accessible without needing to login or navigate to any pages other than the index.

 ### December, 5, 2022

 Today I began the process of creating the Taos menu planner website.
 My first plan of action was to outline some personal goals and menu planner goals that I hope to achieve throughout the implementation of this project.
 I also created a list of essential, desired, and stretch components for the project.
 The first day of classes is Jan 9th, so I plan to start by creating an MVP using just the essential components with frontend styling.